 Faith must be free, prompted by our own reason, or it is not faith.
 The same may be said for anything held by our ‘reason’, opposed to any form of exterior coercion.

-But martyrdom has its own voice, and the death of Saint Fidelis is perhaps the best, and most rational, sermon he ever gave.
+But, eventually, we must be beyond reasons, when words fail us.
+The witness of martyrdom has its own voice, and the glorious death of Saint Fidelis is perhaps the best, and most rational, sermon he ever gave.

 Ora pro nobis, servus Dei.